eomii/rules_ll/docs/guides/modules.md

 - `main.cpp` is compiled to `main.o`.
 This, again, is more or less regular compilation but with an additional directive to the compiler to load `hello.pcm`.
-Note that this step does not depend on the existence of `hello.o`.
+Note that this step doesn't depend on the existence of `hello.o`.
 The precompiled module interface is loaded since we specified `":hello"` in our `deps`, and `rules_ll` knows how to handle precompiled interface units transitively.